-The Company continues to monitor and evaluate the risks to public health and the slowdown in overall business activity related to the novel coronavirus ("COVID-19") pandemic, including impacts on its employees, customers, suppliers and financial results.
+The Company continues to monitor and evaluate the risks to public health and the overall business activity related to the COVID-19 pandemic, including impacts on its employees, customers, suppliers and financial results.
 As of the date of issuance of this Annual Report, the Company's operations have not been significantly impacted.
-However, the full impact of the COVID-19 pandemic continues to evolve subsequent to the quarter and year ended September 30, 2021 and as of the date this Annual Report is issued.
+However, the full impact of the COVID-19 pandemic continues to evolve subsequent to the year ended September 30, 2022 and as of the date this Annual Report is issued.
 As such, the full magnitude that the COVID-19 pandemic will have on the Company's financial condition and future results of operations is uncertain.
 Management continues to monitor the Company's financial condition, operations, suppliers, industry, customers, and workforce.
-If the spread of COVID-19 and its variants continues, the Company's ability to meet customer demands for products may be impacted or its customers may experience adverse business consequences due to COVID-19 and its variants.
+As the spread of COVID-19 and its variants continues, the Company's ability to meet customer demands for products may be impacted or its customers may experience adverse business consequences due to COVID-19 and its variants.
 Reduced demand for products or ability to meet customer demand (including as a result of disruptions at the Company's suppliers) could have a material adverse effect on its business operations and financial performance.